Project-Altair-IUT/armROS/README.md

-"# actuator_joint_arm"
+"# arm, ros, arduino mega"
-- This code is for the stm32 on the actuator joint controller circuit.
+- This code is for the arduino mega on the arm controller circuit.
 - ROS enabled, connect to on-board computer via USB.